-If you would benefit from interacting with other students to learn and practice new ways of coping, thinking and engaging.
+Interacting with others can be a great way to learn and practice new ways of coping, thinking and engaging.
 Group counseling is an ideal fit for many students and may be for you.
-You’ll join 6–10 other Jaguars and trained facilitators to address a specific area of concern.
-Groups are offered on a number of topics throughout the semester, often focusing on coping strategies, self-care, communication and social skills, and managing depression, anxiety, and or stress.
+You’ll join 6 to 10 other Jaguars, along with counseling staff, to address specific areas of concern.
+Several types of groups are offered throughout the semester, often focusing on coping strategies, self-care, communication, social skills, and managing depression, anxiety, and/or stress.
 Group sessions typically last 60–90 minutes and are free of charge.
 Groups are offered in both telehealth and in-person formats.
 The availability of in-person services will be based on the public health situation.

 If you are also using CAPS’ individual counseling services, let your counselor know if you are interested in a group.
 They will offer their recommendations and may schedule a pre-group meeting with the group leader.